 The UN Secretary General notes in this regard that “The gradual expansion of refugee protection notwithstanding, many people are compelled to leave their homes for reasons that do not fall within the refugee definition in the 1951 Convention”.
 The New York Declaration on refugees and migrants recognises the complex reasons for contemporary movement; “Since earliest times, humanity has been on the move.
 Some people move in search of new economic opportunities and horizons.
 Others move to escape armed conflict, poverty, food insecurity, persecution, terrorism, or human rights violations and abuses.
 Still others do so in response to the adverse effects of climate change, natural disasters (some of which may be linked to climate change) or other environmental factors.
 Many move, indeed, for a combination of these reasons.”
 It is these people on the move and these situations of movement that are the focus of the current Principles and Guidelines supported by Practical Guidance.

 For many migrants, the journey towards their intended destination could take weeks, months or even years.
 Some may not complete their migrations, for a range of reasons including substantial delays effectively turning transit into destination or fatalities en route.
-Their route, means of transportation, and even their intended destination can change at different phases along the migration trajectory and an individual’s need for human rights’ protection can change – often dramatically – in the course of their journey.
+Their route, means of transportation, and even their intended destination can change at different phases along the migration trajectory and an individual’s need for human rights protection can change – often dramatically – in the course of their journey.

 Recognising that all people on the move are rights-holders entitled to the equal protection of their rights under international human rights law and related standards, it is important to uphold existing protections for specific groups established in international law.
-Refugees are entitled to specific protection under international refugee law, including protection from return to persecution under Article 33 of the 1951 Refugee Convention.
+Refugees are entitled to specific protection under international refugee law, including protection from refoulement under Article 33 of the 1951 Refugee Convention.
 The human rights and particular needs of other groups of individuals, such as trafficked persons, migrant workers and persons with disabilities have similarly been recognised in specific international instruments.
 The development of principles, guidelines and practical guidance is thus without prejudice to the specific rights of particular groups who are part of such movements.

 When the international community adopted the Universal Declaration of Human Rights (UDHR) on 10 December 1948 it was accepted as “a common standard of achievement for all peoples and nations”, spelling out for the first time in human history the minimum civil, political, economic, social and cultural rights that all human beings should enjoy.
-The international bill of rights (Universal Declaration of Human Rights, International Covenant on Civil and Political Rights, and International Covenant on Economic, Social and Cultural Rights) makes exceptions between nationals and non-nationals in respect of only two rights, and even then only in limited circumstances.
+The international bill of rights (UDHR, International Covenant on Civil and Political Rights, and International Covenant on Economic, Social and Cultural Rights) distinguishes between nationals and non-nationals in respect of only two rights, and even then only in limited circumstances.